Christian Pulisic: 10 things you might not know about Borussia Dortmund’s USA star

 At the tender age of 19, Borussia Dortmund and USA starlet Christian Pulisic has already gained a glittering reputation with a trophy cabinet on course to match.
-Now a DFB Cup winner with nearly 20 caps for his country, bundesliga.com brings you 10 things you might not know about the "American Messi"…
+A DFB Cup winner with more than 20 senior caps for his country, bundesliga.com brings you 10 things you might not know about the "American Messi"…

 1) A smile in every Hershey bar?